 The United States has 58 gorgeous national parks from coast to coast, but it’s unlikely you’ll get the chance to see every one of them.
-To make the most of your vacation time and explore a park that’s perfect for you, check out our favorites in the American West!
+To make the most of your vacation time and explore a park that’s perfect for you, check out 6 of the best parks in the American West!

 Best National Parks in The Western U.S.